 For more details on what you should know, check out my post Thinking of Subletting Your Apartment?
 Here’s What You Need to Know.

-Keep in mind that you’ll be responsible for handling the maintenance requests and issues the tenant might face.
+As a landlord, you’ll be responsible for handling the maintenance requests and issues the tenant might face.
 Will your building super be willing to help out to some extent?
 Are they even allowed to?
 Do you have reliable contractors you can contact to help you?
-Do you have the funds on hand to address a major repair if one comes up?
+Do you have the funds on hand (a.k.a. a building reserve fund) to address a major repair if one comes up?

 What about hiring a property manager?
-Could you afford the additional fees?
-Keep in mind a great property manager can handle anywhere from a handful of items to the whole process for you.
+Could you afford the extra fees?
+Keep in mind a great property manager can handle anything from a handful of items to the whole process for you.
 So the extra cost might be worth it!

 What if your tenant has issues paying the rent?
+There are any number of issues that could crop up for your tenant that are beyond their control.
+Job loss.
+Illness.
+And more.
 Would you be in a position to help them with any concessions?
-This is especially relevant given the current pandemic.

 What if the apartment remains vacant for longer than you anticipated?
 Do you have enough capital to weather several months with no rental income?

-Thinking about these things carefully can help prevent your dream of being a landlord from becoming a nightmare.
+If you carefully think about these things, it can prevent your dream of being a landlord from becoming a nightmare.

 Have more questions about being a landlord?
 Contact me!